jhonata-gutemberg/system-design/key-value-store/README.md

 can become inconsistent.
 To address this issue consistent hashing can be used.

 ### Data replication
 Partitioning the data across multiple instances can solve the scalability requirements, however the system can present unavailability if an instance goes down.
 In order to prevent that, the data can be replicated to the next N servers on the ring, where N is a configurable parameter.

+### Consistency

+• Inconsistency resolution
+• Handling failures
+• System architecture diagram
+• Write path
+• Read path

+### Failure detection

 <!--
 ### Inconsistency resolution